Why You Need to Spend Time on Time Spent

 What the industry needs to adopt (and it’s headed there) are engagement metrics.
 At the forefront is time spent.

 Large industry players are beginning to focus on time spent as a key metric.
-Facebook has updated their news feed algorithms to emphasize
+Facebook has updated its news feed algorithms to emphasize the amount of time people are spending with an article.
+The Financial Times has actually adopted time spent as the currency they use to sell advertising.
+Here are a few reasons why you should follow suit and jump on the wagon:

 - Unlike impressions and clicks, time spent measures true engagement by letting you know how long a reader is staying with a piece of content.
 Have you sparked their interest?
 Time spent will give you the answer to that test.